AWS IAM

 Learn how to dynamically generate AWS IAM Users.

-The Infisical AWS IAM dynamic secret allows you to generate AWS IAM Users on demand based on configured AWS policy.
+The Infisical AWS IAM dynamic secret allows you to generate AWS IAM Users on demand based on a configured AWS policy.
+Infisical supports several authentication methods to connect to your AWS account, including assuming an IAM Role, using IAM Roles for Service Accounts (IRSA) on EKS, or static Access Keys.

 Prerequisite

-Infisical needs an initial AWS IAM user with the required permissions to create sub IAM users.
-This IAM user will be responsible for managing the lifecycle of new IAM users.
+Infisical needs an AWS IAM principal (a user or a role) with the required permissions to create and manage other IAM users.
+This principal will be responsible for the lifecycle of the dynamically generated users.

 Set up Dynamic Secrets with AWS IAM